jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Archery/Overload.md

 	"Prereq": "Archery 9"
 }

 Loads two arrows or two bolts in the weapon.
-The next Shoot will have a fixed modifier of -3, but the character gains an extra attack after the next shot.
+The very next attack will have a fixed modifier of -3, but the character gains an extra attack to be used in the current or the next turn.

+> This manoeuvre gains an extra attack only.
+Defence and action count is not affected.

 This is useful when it’s not currently possible or ideal to attack a target, but you don’t want to lose the attack.